Manitoba Justice: Manitoba Corrections

 Manitoba Corrections (or the Corrections Division) has its head office located on 810 - 405 Broadway in Winnipeg.
 It includes 6 adult correctional services; 2 youth correctional services, which provide custody and various programs for young people charged with offences and/or sentenced to custody under the federal Youth Criminal Justice Act; and 27 community corrections offices (incl.
 11 in First Nations communities), which provide all "non-custody, community-based offender services and programs."

 Minister and Attorney General

 The Minister of Justice and Attorney General (Ministre de la Justice et procureur général) is a cabinet minister in the Government of Manitoba.
 The minister who holds this office is typically also designated as Keeper of the Great Seal of the Province of Manitoba (Gardien du Grand Sceau de la province du Manitoba).
-The current Minister of Justice and Attorney General is Cameron Friesen.
+The current Minister of Justice and Attorney General is Matt Wiebe.

 The role of Minister of Justice did not exist in Manitoba prior to 1990, when the designation of Attorney General (AG) was changed to 'Minister of Justice and Attorney General' midway through then-AG James McCrae's time in office.
 Thereafter, as of September 1990, Manitoba's Minister of Justice has been ex officio the Attorney General for Manitoba.